denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-an-orchestrator.md

 +++
 weight = 17
-title = "Orchestrator:"
-description = An Orchestrator can be subdivided into Backends for Frontends or Layered Services.
+title = "Evolutions of an Orchestrator" description = An Orchestrator can be subdivided into Backends for Frontends or Layered Services.
 Alternatively, you can use a layered or hierarchical Orchestrator.
 +++

-# Orchestrator:
+# Evolutions of an Orchestrator

 Employing an [*Orchestrator*]({{< relref "../../part-3--extension-metapatterns/orchestrator.md" >}}) has two pitfalls: